sanpinnawala/torchcor/README.md

 ## 👩‍💻 Contributors

-**TorchCor** is developed and maintained by Bei Zhou, Maximilian Balmus, Cesare Corradoa, Shuang Qian, and Steven A. Niederer​ as part of the [Computational Electrophysiology and Modelling Research Group (CEMRG)](https://www.imperial.ac.uk/cemrg/) at Imperial College London.
+**TorchCor** is developed and maintained by Bei Zhou, Maximilian Balmus, Cesare Corradoa, Shuang Qian, and Steven A. Niederer​ as part of the [Cardiac Electro-Mechanics Research Group (CEMRG)](https://www.cemrg.co.uk/) at Imperial College London.

 We welcome contributions from the community!
 Feel free to open issues or submit pull requests.